 “If you’re dry or sensitive, [salicylic acid] can be irritating [with daily use], especially in higher concentrations,” Dr. Henry shares.
 However, if you have oily skin, she recommends daily usage.
 “Use the most robust regimen your skin can tolerate, especially if you’re acne-prone.”

 Always consult your dermatologist before adding a new product or ingredient to your routine.
 They can help determine what will work best for your unique skin type.

 Our Best Skin Care Products Formulated With Salicylic Acid

 If you’re looking to add a salicylic acid product to your skin care routine, we have two options you may be interested in.

-L’Oréal Paris Revitalift Derm Intensives 3.5% Glycolic Acid Cleanser: This glycolic and salicylic acid cleanser helps to cleanse and resurface your skin by gently exfoliating dirt, oil, debris, and dead skin cells.
-The formula also contains aloe vera to prevent it from drying your skin.
-It gently works its magic to reveal a smoother, brighter complexion.
+This glycolic acid and salicylic acid cleanser helps cleanse and resurface the skin by gently exfoliating to remove dirt, oil, debris and dead skin cells.
+The formula also contains soothing aloe vera to prevent it from drying out your skin.
+With consistent use, it gently works its magic to reveal a smoother, brighter complexion.

-How to use it: Lather a small amount of cleanser into wet hands and gently massage it onto skin using a light circular motion.
-Rinse thoroughly with warm water and pat dry.
+How to use it: Lather a small amount of cleanser into wet hands and gently massage it onto skin using light circular motions.
+Rinse thoroughly with lukewarm water and pat dry.